 Closures only cover a portion of your head, so it’s close to impossible to pull your hair back without exposing your tracks.

 Customizing your Lace Frontal

-The reason for customization is simple, everyone’s head is different!
-Most people prefer to customize their lace frontals because if not, it tends to look either “wiggy” or unnatural.
+Customizing your lace is altering the lace's hairline to match your natural hairline best.
+The reason for customization is simple, everyone's head is different in size and shape!
+Most people prefer to customize their lace frontals because if not, it looks either "wiggy" or unnatural.

 Bleaching the Knots

 The lace comes in either Swiss or French.
-Apart of customizing your lace frontal, usually means you’re going to bleach the knots.
-Doing this prevents you from seeing the knots in your lace, so it appears more natural.
+Apart of customizing your lace frontal is bleaching the knots.
+Doing this prevents you from seeing the black hair knots in your lace, making it appear more scalp-like.

 You can also do a silk-based frontal, which tends to be more costly, but you wouldn't need to bleach any knots.
 It all depends on personal preference!

 Lace frontals with baby hairs are the most common type of frontal advertised.
 The baby hairs add to the illusion that the frontal is coming from the scalp.

 When dealing with frontals with baby hair, paying attention when plucking the hairline is essential.
 Otherwise, you'll risk plucking all of the baby hairs and barely any hair from the hairline!

 Why pluck the hairline?
 The hairline of most lace frontals isn't natural.
 So to make the frontal appear like it's growing from your scalp, pluck some hairs to mimic your hairline's shape and the same tick or thinness of your hairline.